talkrz/mynotes/README.md

 ### Changing the server URL

-You can configure the server URL for the development mode mode without modifying actual configuration file.
+You can configure the server URL for the development mode without modifying actual configuration file.

 Just create a `.env` file in the project root with following env variable: